Everything You Need To Know About Hip to Gable Loft Conversions

 - = Prism x pyramid /2

-Obviously the length of time this type of conversion will take depends upon the scale of the project and the size of the team working on it.
-Typically, you can expect a five or six-week timescale.
+You can expect a hip to gable loft conversion to take up to 5-6 weeks.
+Obviously, the time this type of conversion will take depends upon the scale of the project and the size of the team working on it.